madgraph-ml/madnis/docs/source/flows.rst

 =============================

-In addition to neural importance sampling, the normalizing flow implementation in the MadNIS package can also be used in other applications.
-The following examples show how unconditional and conditional MadNIS flows can be trained on a toy training dataset.
+In addition to neural importance sampling, the normalizing flow implementation in the MadNIS package can also be used for other applications.
+The following examples illustrate how unconditional and conditional MadNIS flows can be trained on a toy training dataset.

 Simple flow training